SSaquif/event-loop-notes/readme.md

 Basically one main thread.
 Async Operation (Promises, setTimeOuts etc) run on separate pool There is a thread pool

-### Some Things to keep in Mind

-1. Tasks and Macro Task seems to be

 ### Main Thread

-Web Pages (and NodeJS) have a thing called the Main Thread.
-We call it the main thread because loads of stuff happens here and it is where JavaScript happens.
+Web Pages (and NodeJS) have a thing called the Main Thread (Also called the Application Thread) We call it the main thread because loads of stuff happens here and it is where JavaScript happens.

+Technically NodeJS (and all othre JS runtime) does have a thread pool provided in Node's case by the library libuv written in C/C++(see the diagram on the NodeJS Design Pattern book).
+We as NodeJS devs do not have direct access ti this thread pool.

+There is the notion of worker threads but we wont get into that here.
+This [video](https://www.youtube.com/watch?v=UCd6LorxpkY&list=PLqq-6Pq4lTTa-d0iZg41U2RDqECol9C5B&index=6) mentions it briefly.
+I am assumong it's similar to web-workers or service workers on the browser

 It's where rendering happens.
 It's where the DOM lives.And this means that the bulk of your stuff on the web has a deterministic order.